Hawai’i Square Edge Matching Puzzle

 I received an email today from a blog reader in Hawai’i who was looking for a Hawaiian-themed puzzle for her students to solve in honor of Lā Kūʻokoʻa, or Independence Day of the Hawaiʻi Kingdom which is on November 28th.

 November 28th also happens to be the day that US Thanksgiving falls this year.
-So, she wanted to be able to give students the choice between which puzzle they wanted to solve.
+So, she wanted to be able to give students the choice between which edge-matching puzzle they wanted to solve.
 I think this is an absolutely amazing idea.

 I had her help picking out some images for the puzzle, and with some LaTeX magic it took about five minutes to make this new puzzle.
 Hopefully someone else finds it useful as well!